Photo Credit: Hillcrest AIDS Centre Trust

 — Sthembile Ndlovu, Director at Izimbali Zesizwe, an SLF partner in South Africa

-The SLF is grateful for any donations, as we understand that these are difficult times for many.
-Together, we can help safeguard the progress that grassroots organizations have made in turning the tide of AIDS, and prevent COVID-19 from having a disproportionate impact on their communities.
+Together, we can help safeguard the progress that grassroots organizations have made in responding to the AIDS pandemic, and prevent COVID-19 from having a disproportionate impact on their communities.
 Your donation will make a difference for grandmothers, children and youth, people living with HIV and AIDS, and LGBTIQ communities across sub-Saharan Africa.